-Two rental and guide services with excellent track records are Orange Torpedo in its 50th year and Northwest Rafting.
+Two rental and guide services with excellent track records are Orange Torpedo.
 As with the Klamath above, all trips start within an hour of Ashland or Medford and are a short distance from interstate 5.

 The Best White Water Rafting Near Portland

 If you’re trying to stick close to portland, you’re in luck!
 Some of the best white water rafting in Oregon is just a short drive away.
 These are all under two hours away from Portland.
 White water rafting the Clackamas is the closest at less than an hour from the hustle of bustle of Portland.

 4. White Water Rafting The Upper Clackamas

 I figure with a rapid named Toilet Bowl we are talking about serious water.
 Being a great location for white water rafting near Portland, this river gets a lot of traffic but there are many places to put in along Oregon Hwy 224 that follows the river from Three Lynx to North Fork.